 A: We consider this an anti-pattern of software development and a scourge on the software ecosystem.
 It is advised to utilize your native language API and libraries to achieve the task instead.

-A: This could work with kubernetes but kubernetes is a container orchestrator and is typically deployed on top of an existing virtual machine whereas the intention for these are to run as virtual machines.
+A: This can work with kubernetes but kubernetes is a container orchestrator and is typically deployed on top of an existing virtual machine whereas the intention for these are to run as virtual machines.
+Further, kubernetes has very serious security issues that should be considered such as sharing a kernel amongst multiple tenants.